 - unhealthy imbalance of potassium in the body

-- affect blood sugar levels
+- change in blood sugar levels

-Speak with Your Doctor
+Speak with your doctor

 If you smoke, quit.
-Smoking damages blood vessels, so quit as soon as you can.
+Smoking damages your blood vessels, so quit as soon as you can.
 Your doctor can recommend products and programs that are proven to help people quit smoking and avoid relapses.

 ED is treatable with prescription medications that are taken by millions of men with few, if any, side effects.
 Have an open conversation with your doctor or a urologist about ED to get help and to see if your ED could be a symptom of another condition that needs your attention.
 Learn more about who you can talk to about ED.